 Before completing lines 1 through 6, Mr. and Mrs. R must complete page 2 of Arizona Form 309, Schedule of Income Allocation.
 Even though Mr. and Mrs. R must report wage income, interest income and rental income to State Z, only the wage income earned for services performed in State Z would be sourced to State Z if State Z were taxing Mr. and Mrs. R as nonresidents.
-Therefore, when Mr. and Mrs. R complete the Schedule of Income Allocation, Mr. and Mrs. R indicate that only \$47,000 of wages would be sourced to State Z.
+Therefore, when Mr. and Mrs. R complete the Schedule of Income Allocation, Mr. and Mrs. R indicate that only \$47,000 of wages would be sourced to State Z as income of a nonresident of State Z.